-Vanderlande, offering logistics solutions globally, has been accelerating system development optimized for leading companies in the warehouse logistics and parcel/postal service industries as well as operations of focused business sectors.
+Vanderlande, offering logistics solutions globally, has been accelerating system development optimized for leading companies in the warehouse logistics and parcel/ postal service industries as well as operations of focused business sectors.
 In this way, Vanderlande is making efforts to strengthen its response to increasingly sophisticated customer needs.
 It has also been working with the Logistics Solution Division of TMHJ and Bastian to introduce its systems into the Japanese and North American markets, thereby successfully expanding its business domains through collaboration within the Toyota Industries Group.

 In the airport business, demand has been showing a gradual recovery following an upturn in the number of passengers.
-In fiscal 2023, Vanderlande captured the demand recovery, as it concluded large-scale servicing contracts with multiple customers and commenced operation of its highly efficient security screening system based on a dual-lane concept at Frankfurt International Airport.
+In fiscal 2023, Vanderlande captured the demand recovery, as it concluded large-scale servicing we have developed an autonomous lift truck that features the world's first Al-based technology to automatically recognize the location and position of the truck and its cargo and runs autonomously to conduct loading and unloading operations.
+We exhibited the lift truck at Logis-Tech Tokyo 2022.